 How Good Are Weebly’s Themes?

 Weebly doesn’t have the biggest range of themes – there are around 50 to choose from in total – but the ones it does have aren’t the most spectacular.
 They aren’t bad and you can switch templates at any time– but they equally can’t compare to those offered by the likes of Wix and Squarespace.

+Additionally, Wix and Squarespace have continually developed and added to their templates, while Weebly has remained stagnant.
 The good thing is that they come in a range of styles, although they do favor grid layouts and full-screen image backgrounds.
 This makes for quite a pleasing look on desktops, but things start to go a little wrong when you move to a mobile device.

-Unfortunately, despite their claims, Weebly’s templates aren’t mobile responsive.
+Unfortunately, despite their claims, Weebly’s templates aren’t mobile-responsive.
 Its designs don’t translate well to smaller screens, and very often, the formatting is completely wrong.
 This is disappointing considering that mobile accounts for around half of web traffic worldwide, and plays a large role in Google rankings!

 Weebly’s themes are split into categories to help you find the best design for your site.
 You can get an overview of these categories and their themes below, or read on to find out how customizable Weebly’s themes are.

 On the whole, Weebly’s business themes feature large background images and banners, creating a modern feel.
 Some have calls to action above the fold, which lend themselves to a more commercial website.
 There are 14 business themes in total.